Draycole/Proximity-Pulse/README.md

 - LEDs (3)
 - 220Ω resistors (current limiting)
 - Breadbord, Jumper Wires

+## How It Works
+- The ultrasonic sensor begins to check the surrounding area for the nearest obstacle
+- If it is greater than 20cm away, the yellow LED comes on
+- If it is between 10 and 20 cm the blue LED comes on
+-
+-
 Schematic Diagram:
 ![Schematic Diagram for Proximity Pulse ](<Schematics.png>)